 Naboth Hedin immigrated to the United States from Reftele in Småland with his parents in 1900.
 He attended the Gunnery Preparatory School and Harvard from which he received a B.A. in 1908.
-From 1908 to 1918, Hedin was employed at the Brooklyn Daily Eagle and served as their war correspondent in Paris between 1914-1918.
+From 1908 to 1918, Hedin was employed at the Brooklyn Daily Eagle and served as their war correspondent in Paris between 1914 and 1918.
 In 1918, he assumed a position with the Universal Press to cover the Peace Conference.
-After returning to the United States, Hedin settled in Boston and worked as free-lance writer and translator.
-Hedin begun to work for the American Swedish News Exchange in 1925 and assumed the role as Director in 1926, a position he held until 1946.
+After returning to the United States, Hedin settled in Boston and worked as freelance writer and translator.
+Hedin began to work for the American Swedish News Exchange in 1925 and assumed the role as Director in 1926, a position he held until 1946.

-The collection spans from early 1920s up to the1980s and includes a wide variety of materials which reflects ASNE's efforts in promoting Sweden in America and Allan Kastrup's own interest in Swedish immigrants and their achievements in the United States.
+The collection spans from early 1920s up to the 1980s and includes a wide variety of materials that reflect ASNE's efforts in promoting Sweden in America and Allan Kastrup's own interest in Swedish immigrants and their achievements in the United States.
 The most prominent and inclusive material is the clipping collection which documents Swedish cultural, political and economic developments as portrayed in the American press during 1920s-1960s.
 The collection also includes extensive correspondence between Hedin and Kastrup, a variety of speeches given by Swedish officials in the United States incl.
 Prince Bertil's; annual reports of the agency; nearly 100 photos depicting the Swedish Pioneer Centennial in 1948; and information on Sweden's neutrality during WWII.

 Many of the photographs from this collection can be viewed online in our PastPerfect Online Database by clicking the link and keyword searching "Allan Kastrup collection.
-The Swedish American News Exchange." (with the quotes).
+The American Swedish News Exchange." (with quotes).